 “Louis, I think this is the beginning of a beautiful friendship.”

 Throughout the filming, many of the actors were actually refugees or had allegiances in Europe.
 The filming of the competing anthems scene had many actors and extras in tears.
 Unusually, the film was shot in sequence because only the first half of the script was completed once filming began.
-There were certain problems in Bergman’s and Bogart’s scenes together because she was two inches taller, so he had often had to sit or stand on elevated boxes.
+There were certain problems in Bergman’s and Bogart’s scenes together because she was two inches taller, so he had often had to sit or stand on elevated boxes to appear taller.
 Despite having a cycle of writers on the script, the plot is wholly simple and remarkably consistent.